 Journal of Advances In Allergy & Immunologic Diseases(JAAID)

-Host and Pathogen Determinants of Allergic and Invasive Fungal DiseasesSubmit Manuscript no this topic Topic Articles: 0
+Host and Pathogen Determinants of Allergic and Invasive Fungal DiseasesSubmit Manuscript on this topic

 The incidence of invasive fungal diseases, which are life-threatening disease processes caused by fungal infection such as Candida blood stream infection, invasive aspergillosis, cryptococcal meningitis, Pneumocystis pneumoniae, histoplasmosis, and mucormycoses, is increasing with a global rise in the number of immunocompromised patients including transplant recipients, patients with AIDS, or autoimmune diseases.
 These immunocompromised patients have deficient antifungal defense mechanisms affecting their pulmonary macrophages that phagocytize fungal conidia and/or their neutrophils, together leading to a reduced inflammatory response.
 In addition to the aforementioned acute opportunistic systemic invasive mycoses, superficial mycoses, involving Candida spp., Malassezia spp., or dermatophytes, are highly prevalent in immunocompetent hosts.
 And, chronic fungal infections, such as mycetoma, sporotrichosis, fungal keratitis and chronic presentations of pulmonary aspergillosis, coccidioidomycosis, or histoplasmosis, are also common throughout the world and are defying treatment.